shyamsvs/binarysearchsolutions/README.md

-# binarysearchsolutions This repository consists of the solutions for the website binarysearch.io.
+This repository consists of the solutions for the website binarysearch.io.
 Copyrights @SHYAM KUMAR S V :)